grow-graphics/gd/Readme.md

     // will be available in the Godot editor and can be added to a scene. var NewHelloWorld, NewHelloWorldAt = gd.Register(func(hello *HelloWorld) (*gd.Extension, *gd.Node2D) {

-        // objects must be assigned an owner (gd.BelongsTo) and need to manually
+        // objects must be assigned an owner (gd.BelongsTo) and need to be manually
         // freed before the owner is destroyed except for the extended object
         // (&hello.node in this case) which will be automatically freed for you
         // with HelloWorld.Free().